 Oil is the world’s most actively traded commodity, but forecasts vary as to whether it will start to wane in the decades to come.
 Understanding the changes that are sweeping through the oil industry and market today are key to understanding the outlook for economic growth, climate change, and geopolitical conflict.

-On a new episode of Columbia Energy Exchange, host Jason Bordoff sits down with Dr. Fatih Birol, Executive Director of the International Energy Agency (IEA), to discuss key issues influencing the global energy sector.
+On a new episode of Columbia Energy Exchange, host Jason Bordoff sits down with U.S. Senator Michael Bennet (D-CO) to discuss energy and climate policy in Washington, D.C. and his home state of Colorado.

 Mike Teague, Oklahoma’s Secretary of Energy and Environment